 You don’t have to be a prolific or published author in order to get paid to blog.
 If you love writing essays for your college classes or just love writing in general, there’s a huge opportunity to earn a decent extra income each month from blogging.

 Businesses maintain a blog in order to provide valuable content for their community and grow it.
 They would regularly publish blog posts about their products, trends in the industry, and other interesting subjects for their readers (just like this one).

 Worried that you don’t have blogging experience?
-That’s okay!
-You can build your writing portfolio by starting your own personal blog.
-Pick an industry or niche that you’ve always been interested in and understand well.
-For example, I bet you know a lot about PICC line covers or the different types of vascular access devices.
+That’s okay – you can build your writing portfolio by starting your own personal blog.
+Pick an industry or niche you’ve always been interested in and understand well.
+For example, I bet you know a lot about chronic illness or the different types of vascular access devices.
 You can actually write about these topics.
 You know the topics well and you have a first-hand experience to write a comprehensive and engaging blog post.